cloudstateio/cloudstate/README.md

 The current incarnation of Serverless, the so-called Function-as-as Service (FaaS), is a classic data-shipping architecture—we move data to the code, not the other way round.
 It is great for processing intensive—so-called [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel)—workloads, moving data from A to B providing enrichment and transformation along the way.

-We, however, believe that Serverless is more than FaaS (which is only the first step on the journey).
-It's not about a specific implementation but all about the Developer Experience—a new way of building and running applications, and it's about time that we expand on its scope and supported use-cases.
+We, however, believe that Serverless is more than FaaS (which is only the first step along the journey).
+It's not about a specific implementation.
+Instead, it's all about the Developer Experience—a new way of building and running applications, and it is about time that we expand on its scope and supported use-cases.

-One limitation of FaaS is that its functions are ephemeral, stateless, and short-lived[^1].
+* One limitation of FaaS is that its functions are ephemeral, stateless, and short-lived[^1].
 This makes it problematic to build general-purpose data-centric cloud-native applications since it is simply too costly — in terms of performance, latency, and throughput — to lose the computational context (locality of reference) and being forced to load and store the state from the backend storage over and over again.

-Another limitation is that often functions have no direct addressability, which means that they can't communicate directly with each other using point-to-point communication but always need to resort to publish-subscribe, passing all data over some slow and expensive storage medium.
+* Yet another limitation (of FaaS) is that, quite often, functions simply have no direct addressability, which means that they can't communicate directly with each other using point-to-point communication but always need to resort to publish-subscribe, passing all data over some slow and expensive storage medium.
 A model that can work well for event-driven use-cases but yields too high latency for addressing general-purpose distributed computing problems[^2].

 ### The need for Stateful Serverless Computing